nilshenrich/TCP_ServerClient/README.md

-TcpClient client; // Constructor with no arguments gives a client in continuous mode forwarding to stdout TcpClient client{myStream}; // Constructor with stream argument gives a client in continuous mode forwarding to a file TcpClient client{'|'}; // Constructor with delimiter argument gives a client in fragmented mode TcpClient client{'|', 4096}; // In fragmented mode, the maximum message length (for sending and receiving) can be set
+TcpClient client; // Constructor with no arguments gives a client in continuous mode forwarding to stdout TcpClient client{myStream}; // Constructor with stream argument gives a client in continuous mode forwarding to a file TcpClient client{'|'}; // Constructor with delimiter argument gives a client in fragmented mode TcpClient client{'|', "--message end--"}; // In fragmented mode, a custom text (string) can be defined that is appended at the end of each outgoing message
+TcpClient client{'|', 4096}; // In fragmented mode, the maximum message length (for sending and receiving) can be set
 ```